bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 76°
-- Breezy and Mostly Cloudy
+- Mostly Cloudy
-- 57% humidity
+- 58% humidity
-- 17 mph wind
+- 15 mph wind
-- 65% cloud cover
+- 69% cloud cover
 - 107 AQI 🟧
-- 1.6 inches of rain expected in the next 48 hours
+- 1.95 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>